Insights

 Interoperability, derived from the Latin words ‘inter’ (between) and ‘operari’ (to work), essentially means the ability of different systems, devices or applications to work together and exchange information effectively.
 In healthcare, interoperability has a vital importance.

-Interoperable systems bring us many benefits such as seamless communication, increased efficiency, enhanced physician and patient experience and technological advancements.
+Interoperable systems bring us many benefits, such as seamless communication, increased efficiency, enhanced physician and patient experience and technological advancements.

 The Importance of Interoperability in Healthcare

 To achieve this universal communication, we need universal standards.
-Think of it as creating a dictionary that every system refers to and ensuring uniformity.
+Think of it as creating a dictionary every system refers to and ensuring uniformity.

 With advances in artificial intelligence and machine learning, the horizon of interoperability is expanding.
 It is no longer just about communication; it is about anticipating the patient, healthcare authorities and regulators’ needs and delivering proactive governance.
 Why does interoperability matter?
 Interoperability is crucial in healthcare for several reasons: